Xilinx/mlir-aie/programming_examples/basic/vector_add/README.md

 # <ins>Vector Add</ins>

 Single tile performs a very simple `+` operations from two vectors loaded into memory.
 The tile then stores the sum of those two vectors back to external memory.
-This reference design can be run on either a RyzenAI IPU or a VCK5000.
+This reference design can be run on either a RyzenAI NPU or a VCK5000.

 The kernel executes on AIE tile (`col`, 2).
 Both input vectors are brought into the tile from Shim tile (`col`, 0).
-The value of `col` is dependent on whether the application is targetting IPU or VCK5000.
+The value of `col` is dependent on whether the application is targetting NPU or VCK5000.
 The AIE tile performs the summation operations and the Shim tile brings the data back out to external memory.

-To compile and run the design for IPU:
+To compile and run the design for NPU:
 ```
 make
 make run